IJG-DR/Election_Analysis/README.md

 # Election Analysis
-Module 3 work repository for python

 ## Project Overview

-Tom, an employee of the Colorado Board of Elections, has asked us to assist him in an election audit of the tabulated votes for a U.S. congressional precinct in Colorado.
+Tom, an employee of the Colorado Board of Elections, has asked us to assist him in an election audit of the tabulated votes for a U.S. congressional district in Colorado.
 Our task includes reporting:

 * Total number of votes cast.
 * A complete list of candidates who received votes.